Heart & Health

 • This is not a clinical model and does not estimate a % probability.
 It is intentionally conservative and educational.

-These are the core formulas and logic rules used by this calculator.
+These are the health-model assumptions, formulas, and interpretation limits used by this calculator.

 • The result is a simple score and a qualitative label (lower/moderate/high) to help you prioritize discussions.

-Common use cases
+Educational use cases

 • Quick risk-factor check for smokers